 We always buy clothes without thinking about how it gets to us, but when it comes to apparel, especially hoodies and T-shirts, we should consider the textile industry.
-Hoodies and T-shirts contain various materials, including cotton, polyester, and fleece.
+Hoodie real and T-shirts contain various materials, including cotton, polyester, and fleece.
 Bringing together the complexity of production, inventory, material management, and shipping is the responsibility of an industry we rarely think about but rely on all the time – the textile industry.

 What is the textile industry?